keilladraconis/Vore4Fallout/README.md

 - [x] Vore: A 'devour' weapon allows voring NPCs.
 - [x] Vore: NPCs go to a 'belly' room where they can damage you, and take damage from your stomach acid.
 - [x] Vore: Digesting vore prey transitions smoothly from the lumpy belly to the round belly.
-- [ ] Belly Inventory: System keeps track of what you're digesting, dropped items.
+- [x] Belly Inventory: System keeps track of what you're digesting, dropped items.
-- [ ] Vomit belly inventory: Use a consumable to vomit up a container with all the enemies' loot.
+- [ ] Fast Travel elapsed time is taken into account for digestion/metabolism.

 ## Vore notes

-Intelligence and Charisma should be dependent on your actual fatness, rather than the reverse.

-What this means is that perk progress will not directly lead to gaining perks.
-Instead, the perk tells the core what the maximum top/bottom fat value is.

-The perk will also receive a custom event for body shape updates and use that to apply the perks.

-So, the top/bottom heaviness is based not on the charisma score, but the perk progress.
-No matter your base charisma score you can't get top heavy until you eat a lot of sweets.